 Even if you haven’t been a regular exerciser all your life, it’s never too late to reap the benefits.
 Exercising for half an hour at least twice a week during midlife can significantly cut a person's risk of dementia later, say researchers in Lancet Neurology.

-People in their late 40s and early 50s could reduce their risk of dementia by about 50%, according to the study.
+People in their late 40s and early 50s could reduce their risk of dementia by about 50 per cent, according to the study.
 And it’s not boatloads of exercise, either – physical activity which lasted 20-30 minutes at least twice a week, and which was enough to cause breathlessness and sweating, was sufficient.
 Meanwhile, a study of elderly people in North Carolina found that a four-month exercise program resulted in significant improvements in memory, planning, organization and task juggling.

 Further recent findings on physical activity and cognitive function may persuade you that you simply must get working out more often.
 Research shows a link between a lack of activity and Alzheimer’s disease, while tests on mice suggest that regular workouts might halt the progression of Parkinson’s.
 The study showed that sustained exercise, for a time span of at least three months, prevented cell death in the part of the brain that controls movement and is impaired in the disease.